pcelman/Clipboard-landing/README.md

 <img width="1174" alt="Screenshot 2023-03-30 at 18 40 45" src="https://user-images.githubusercontent.com/100241036/228971014-54546131-974c-46ef-85db-3f10aee9e109.png">

-Clipboard Landing page is a web application that uses Flexbox and responsive design techniques to create a dynamic and user-friendly menu.
-The menu can be accessed by clicking on the menu icon located in the top left corner of the page on small devices.
-When clicked, the menu smoothly transitions into view, revealing the different sections of the website.
+Clipboard Landing page is a web application that uses Flexbox and responsive design techniques to create a user-friendly webpage.

 The use of Flexbox allows for a flexible and adaptive layout that adjusts to different screen sizes and devices.

-Overall, Sunnyside showcases the power and versatility of Flexbox and responsive design techniques.
+Overall, Clipboard showcases the power and versatility of Flexbox and responsive design techniques.

 ## Technologies Used

 - HTML5
 - CSS3
 - Flexbox
-- Grid

 ## Features

-- Uses Flexbox and Grid to create a responsive layout that adapts to different screen sizes.
+- Uses Flexbox to create a responsive layout that adapts to different screen sizes.
 - Provides a consistent user experience across different devices.

 ## Getting Started